-The Queens, No. 160 Queen's Road West, Hong Kong
+The Queens, No.160 Queen's Road West, Hong Kong

-The project has a combined site area of 682 square metres (7,342 square feet) and is being developed into a commercial/ residential development with gross floor area of about 5,826 square metres (62,711 square feet).
-The project will have a total of 130 residential units with club house facilities on the second floor and commercial accommodations on the ground and first floors.
-The foundation works have been completed and the superstructure works are in progress.
-The occupation permit for this project is scheduled to be obtained in the second quarter of 2022.
+The project has a combined site area of 682 square metres (7,342 square feet) and has been developed into a commercial/ residential development with gross floor area of about 5,826 square metres (62,711 square feet).
+The development has a total of 130 residential units with club house facilities on the second floor and commercial accommodations on the ground and first floors.
+The occupation permit for this development was obtained in August 2022.